Home School Legal Defense Association

-The Home School Legal Defense Association (HSLDA) is a United States-based organization that seeks to advance the freedom of parents to homeschool their children.
+The Home School Legal Defense Association (HSLDA) is an American political organization that seeks to advance the freedom of parents to homeschool their children.
 HSLDA describes itself as a "Christian organization."

 HSLDA is organized as a 501(c)(3) nonprofit organization, located in Purcellville, Virginia, which is also the home of Patrick Henry College, founded by Michael Farris in 2000.
-Farris was also CEO of the conservative Christian legal organization Alliance Defending Freedom from 2017–22.
+Farris was also CEO of the conservative Christian legal organization Alliance Defending Freedom from 2017 to 2022.